|

 -

 - Let's take Bealtaine as an example.
-Bealtaine is the last
+Bealtaine

-May 5th.
+on May 5th.
 But if you're practicing in Australia, May is not the

 season for spring.
-Conducting rituals and ceremonies to create
+Conducting rituals and ceremonies to create a flow

-- Rather than rely on the common calendar dates for celebrating
+- Rather than rely on the common calendar dates

-south check out the High Holy Days Calendar
+the south check out the High Holy

-for the Southern Hemisphere.
+Days Calendar for the Southern Hemisphere.

 -

-- Festivals or ceremonies for the High Holy days are begun
+- Festivals or ceremonies for the High Holy days

-as the day of Samhain, however, Samhain is held on November 1st.
+seen as the day of Samhain, however, Samhain is held on November 1st.

 So where does the confusion set in for the dates of the festivals?

-Mainly because celebrations for the festivals begin at sunset
+Mainly because celebrations for the festivals begin at sunset on the

-on the night before the Sabbat.
+night before the Sabbat.

 -

 - Why are the holidays begun on the night before?
-The early

-calendars were based on lunar cycles, not solar cycles.
+The early calendars were based on lunar cycles, not solar cycles.
 A day

-did not begin at midnight or with the sunrise, but rather with
+did not begin at midnight or with the sunrise, but rather with the

-the night and moon rise.
-To the ancient pagans, night fall was
+night and moon rise.
+To the ancient pagans, night fall was the

-practice of evening festivities to this day as well.
-Judaism
+evening festivities to this day as well.
+Judaism comes to mind.
+So this

-comes to mind.
-So this isn't just a pagan thing.
+isn't just a pagan thing.

 -

-The Pagan High Festivals
+- The Pagan High Festivals

-- The following is a brief explanation of each of the solar
+- The following is a brief explanation of each of

-linked to the sun deity or the God force.
+usually linked to the sun deity or the God force.
 That doesn't mean you

 can't honor the Goddess on a solar holiday.
 Rituals for the standard

-Sabbats have been designed to honor both aspects of the God/Goddess
+Sabbats have been designed to honor both aspects of the God/Goddess to

-to represent the balance and harmonious union of the "whole".
+represent the balance and harmonious union of the "whole".

-The Esbat festivals on the other hand, honor the Goddess and
+The Esbat festivals on the other hand, honor

-essences can be celebrated during either set of festivals.
+Goddess essences can be celebrated during either set of festivals.

-This is a high level generic description of the Sabbats.
-For
+This is a high level generic description of

-I have tried to give information for the rituals based on Celtic,
+this, I have tried to give information for the rituals based on Celtic,

 Wiccan and Norse practices.